Victoria Sponge Cake Recipe: Rich in British Royal History

 - Mix in the flour mixture until just combined.
 Be careful not to overmix the batter.
 Divide the batter evenly between the two cake pans and using a spatula, spread the batter to the edges of the pan.

-- Remove from the oven and cool for 10 minutes in the pan.
+- Bake for 25-30 minutes, or until a toothpick inserted in the middle comes out mostly clean, the top is golden, and the cake springs back when lightly pressed in the center.
+Remove from the oven and cool for 10 minutes in the pan.
 Then unmold the cakes onto a wire rack to cool completely before assembling the cake.

 - While the cake is cooling, whip the cream and slice the strawberries.

-- Assembling the Victoria Sponge Cake: Save the prettiest cake top for the top layer of the cake.
+- Save the prettiest cake top for the top layer of the cake.
 Lay the less pretty cake on the cake stand with the flat side up.
 Spread the strawberry jam on the flat side of the cake, almost to the edges.
-Using a small offset spatula, spread 1/2 to 3/4 of the cream over the strawberry jam layer, reserving some for the top of the cake, and some for additional piping if desired.
+Using a small offset spatula, spread 1/2 to 3/4 of the cream over the strawberry jam layer, reserving some for the top of the cake and some for additional piping if desired.
 Put the reserved cream in a piping bag fitted with a large tip.

 - Layer strawberries sliced lengthwise over the cream with the stem end facing outward.